tatref/linux-mem/README.md

 1. exlude kernel processes, exclude processes not matching filter
 1. For each process, compute the set of pages referenced (via `/proc/<pid>/smaps` and `/proc/<pid>/pagemap`)
 1. For each process group, compute the union of sets
-1. For each group, compute the difference between this groups' set and others', this gives USS (memory only referenced by processes in this group).
+1. For each group, compute the difference between this groups' set and others', this gives the group USS (memory only referenced by processes in this group).
 RSS is memory referenced by this group that may also be referenced by processes in other groups

 ![Memory groups Venn diagram RSS USS](./assets/Process_groups_RSS_USS.png)

 ### Building

 Multiple hash functions can be used.
-Seems that `fxhash` is the best
+Seems that `fxhash` is the fastest

 features :
 * `--features fxhash` (default)